EduboxGlobal/edubox/legal/bylaws.md

 - Treasurer

 The Board may create additional officer positions as needed.
+One person my fulfill the role of more than one officer position.

 ### Section 6.2 - Election and Term
 - Officers shall be elected annually by the Board